rushour21/trakx/README.md

 # Trakx 🎯

-A full-stack application for managing Meetings and user preferences.
+A full-stack application for creating and managing meetings, availability slots, and user preferences.

 ---